Critical Care Ward at the Royal Stoke Hospital

 Day 59 – 27th September 2015

-DMW: Olivia visited me for the first time – it was the eve of her 11th birthday.
+DMW: My daughter Olivia visited and saw me for the first time following my injury on this date – it was the eve of her 11th birthday.
 Olivia has since told me that despite all the advice given, she expected to see a person with broken limb type injuries.
-Seeing me with a shaved head and skull scars was disturbing, but she said that in conversation I seemed nothing like the person she knew.
+Seeing me with a shaved head and scars across my skull was disturbing, as well as my emaciated state – I’d lost 42lbs in weight in just 9 weeks.
+But she said that the most distressing aspect of the visit was our conversation, where I seemed nothing like the person she’d previously known.